blueminder/flycast-dojo/README.md

 ![Training Mode Controller Mapping](training-mode-map.png)

+# Linux Build
+Flycast Dojo is currently available as a `tar.gz` archive containing a 64-bit x86 binary `flycast.elf`.
+It can run self-contained from the same directory, with all user configurations and relevant game metadata kept in the same place.
+It has been tested to run on **Ubuntu 20.10**, as well as **Arch Linux 2021.04.01**.
+So long as you have the dependencies installed, you should be able to run `tar zxvf flycast-dojo-*.tar.gz`, enter the directory, and start using it immediately.

+The following are the relevant dependencies:

+* **Ubuntu 20.10** Dependencies
+  * `libcurl3-gnutls`
+  * `libzip5`
+* **Arch Linux 2021.04.01** Dependencies
+  * `libcurl3-gnutls`
+  * `libzip`

+To compile on your own, just head to `shell/linux` and run `make -j8`, where `-j` defines the number of cores you wish to devote to the process.
+When you run the resulting binary, be sure that the directory structure in the official tarball is preserved, so that `data/`, `replays/`, `mappings/` and `ROMs/` are in the same directory as the binary.

 # Command Line
 You may also call Flycast from the command line.
 All command line flags correspond with the options found in `emu.cfg`.
 Here are some example calls: